rust-lang/book/src/ch16-00-concurrency.md

 to not have a heavy runtime.

-These are the reasons Rust's concurrency model is this way as opposed to other lang's ways, which are optimizing for different things.
+These are the reasons Rust's concurrency model is this way as opposed to other language's ways, which are optimizing for different things.

 ## Let's get a thread: `thread::spawn`